Alton Crossley

 Actions

-Alton Crossley is a Security Engineer with 20+ years of professional Software Engineering and Security experience.
-Among his numerous certifications, Alton is a Microsoft Certified Solutions Developer as well as a Certified Ethical Hacker.
-With further competencies in network engineering, Alton has a holistic perspective on application development, design, and security.
+Alton Crossley is a Product/Application Security Engineer with 20+ years of professional Software Engineering and Security experience.
+As a lifetime OWASP member he is the lead of the developer-centric OWASP FIASSE project.
+Alton has a holistic perspective on application development, design, and security.

 Area of Expertise